perarnau/ccontrol/README.markdown

 This will reserve 1 GB of RAM for ccontrol and initialize page coloring.
 You can look at `dmesg` for additional info.

-If your application use the libccontrol library, you're done.
+If your application use the ccontrol library (linked with libccontrol), you're done.
 Otherwise, you can limit the total amount of cache used by _dynamically allocated data structures_ by using :